Google to launch own processor for upcoming Pixel phones

 Alphabet Inc's Google will use processors designed in-house for its new Pixel phones launching later this fall, in a shift away from Qualcomm Inc's technology that has powered the tech giant's Android devices for more than 15 years.

-REUTERS: Alphabet Inc's Google will use processors designed in-house for its new Pixel phones launching later this fall, in a shift away from Qualcomm Inc's technology that has powered the tech giant's Android devices for more than 15 years.
+REUTERS -Alphabet Inc's Google will use processors designed in-house for its Pixel phones launching later this fall, in a shift away from Qualcomm Inc's technology that has powered the search giant's Android devices for more than 15 years.

 The processor, called Tensor, will power the Pixel 6 and Pixel 6 Pro phones, Google said in a blog post, with the company set to disclose more details closer to the release. (https://bit.ly/37fXJtO)